SmithCollegeLibraries/smith-archivesspace-vagrant/README.md

 This may take a couple minutes to do everything.
 Enough time to go make a fresh pot of tea...

 # Accessing ArchivesSpace
-Once online ArchivesSpace is accessible at these locations:
+Once online, ArchivesSpace is accessible at these locations:
 - http://localhost:8089/ -- the backend
 - http://localhost:8080/ -- the staff interface
 - http://localhost:8081/ -- the public interface